 We all want to live in a safe environment, to keep ourselves and our families healthy.
 But to be able to maintain a healthy home, you need to be armed with the facts so you know what you’re up against and what to do about it.

 For instance, did you know that …

 Allergies are the single most common children’s health issue and the 5th most common chronic disease?
 It’s true.
 In fact:

 Do Carpets Help or Hurt?

-There are other surfaces where allergens and bacteria can build up.
-Over time, dirt, grime and allergens build up in the porous surfaces of your stone, tile and grout flooring and even granite countertops, which can lead to bacteria growth.
+There are other surfaces where allergens can build up.
+Over time, dirt, grime and allergens build up in the porous surfaces of your stone, tile and grout flooring and even granite countertops.

 How About Our Beloved Pets?